section-engineering-education/engineering-education/articles/integrating-graphql-api-in-a-django-application/index.md

 Successfully added to our database! 🎉

 ### Conclusion
 Using the Graphene-Django package, we were able to incorporate GraphQL into Django in this tutorial.

 If implemented correctly, GraphQL in Django will result in an application that is extremely scalable and versatile.
-We, however, did not use all the features of the graphene package such as updating and deleting data in all the models provided above but you can read more on it in the [GraphQL Docs](https://docs.graphene-python.org/projects/django/en/latest/installation/) for more guidance.
+However, we did not use all the features of the graphene package such as updating and deleting data in all the models provided above but you can read more on it in the [GraphQL Docs](https://docs.graphene-python.org/projects/django/en/latest/installation/) for more guidance.

 This tutorial provides a sneak peek of how GraphQL and Django can be integrated.
 GraphQL may be used to add a variety of extra functionalities to your Django application.

-If you are getting started with GraphQL + Django, I hope this tutorial was of help to you!
+If you are getting started with GraphQL and Django, I hope this tutorial was of help to you!

 Happy coding!🙂